suyashahuja927/MessageUsingTCP/README.md

 # TCPSockets
-A python application to transfer messages using TCP sockets
+A python application to transfer messages/images/files using TCP sockets.